dnedeltchev/home-assistant.io/source/hassio/flashing_n2_otg.markdown

 ![Photo of the SPI toggle switch](/images/hassio/screenshots/toggle_spi.jpg)

-Connect a USB keyboard and HDMI connected monitor to your ODROID-N2+, and then connect power.
+Connect a USB keyboard and HDMI connected monitor to your ODROID-N2+, connect the ODROID-N2+ to your computer using USB 2.0 to micro-USB cable and then connect power to the ODROID N2+.

 ### Enabling USB drive mode